VR CAVE vs HMD

 Given the high degree of utility, VR has for design and prototyping solutions, companies are increasingly proving that it is possible to design VR headsets that are intuitive to use and prevent many of the issues around interacting and VR induced sickness that earlier models encountered.

-The latest VR-2 Pro model also includes advanced hand-tracking, allowing individuals to interact with 3D space in a way that was never possible, helping to eliminate latency as a common bugbear.
+The latest VR-3 model also includes integrated hand tracking and the most fastest and most accurate integrated eye tracking at 200 Hz, allowing individuals to interact with 3D space in a way that was never possible, helping to eliminate latency as a common bugbear.
 This removes controllers as an obstacle and allows for intuitive, real-world interactions with virtual elements – whether it’s refining a design, adding notes in a collaborative space, or carrying out in-house training.

 This makes it incredibly useful for a range of enterprise actions, from conducting rapid prototyping, surgical training in the medical sector to simulation of battlefield environment for defence personnel.
 Whether you are designing objects, walking through spaces, or tweaking models – all elements can be quickly recorded and shared, allowing for true collaboration with professionals of all levels of aptitude.